RezaMougouei/Reinforcement-Learning-Gambler/README.md

 The environment reads from a CSV file with four drifting reward distributions (“Machine 1–4”) and simulates 150 trials per run.

+The goal of this project was to show how Q-Learning can be implemented in decision making and to show how it differentiates from random decision making.

 ---

 ## 📁 Project Structure